Our Pick for Best Flanger Pedal

 The BF-3 can even be used with a bass guitar and comes with a whopping 5-year warranty for your peace of mind.
-Overall, this pedal is best suited to bassists or multi-instrumentalists looking for a high-quality flanger, with plenty of versatility.
-Remember this is a fair bit cheaper than the Electric Mistress and offers some pretty similar features, minus the extra chorus.
+Overall, this pedal is best suited to bassists or multi-instrumentalists looking for a high-quality flanger pedal, with plenty of versatility.
+Remember this is a fair bit cheaper than the Electric Mistress and offers some pretty similar features, minus the extra chorus effects.

 - Tap tempo – You can use the BF-3’s footswitch to input the flange rate; this is extra convenient for changing settings live.

 - Extreme tones – The ‘Ultra’ and ‘Gate’ settings here will let you produce some pretty alien sounds.